percona/pmm/CONTRIBUTING.md

 API tests are included into pmm-managed repository and located in [api-tests directory](https://github.com/percona/pmm-managed/tree/main/api-tests).
 API tests runs against running PMM Server container.

-### End to end tests
+### End to End (E2E) tests

-End to end tests are located in [pmm-qa repository](https://github.com/percona/pmm-qa).
+End to End tests are located in [pmm-qa repository](https://github.com/percona/pmm-qa).
 They includes UI tests and CLI tests.
 Please see [readme](https://github.com/percona/pmm-qa#readme) for details on how to run theese.

 ## Submitting a Pull Request